mbhall88/fast5seek/README.md

 The script will walk down into subdirectories as well, so you can just give it your directory containing all your files.

+What it does is read in `<in.fastq>` and extract the read id from each header.
+It then goes through all the fast5 files under `<fast_dir>` and checks whether their read id is in the set of read ids from `<in.fastq>`.
+If it is, the path to the file is written to it's own line in `<out.txt>`.

 If no output (`-o`) is given, it will write the output to `stdout`.

 So if you wanted to pipe these paths into another program, you could do something like